 (12) What is the quality you most like in a man?

 Listens well.
-(This applies to my ideal partner and to men in general—to listen to what women say and not simply stick to their own, automatic, hard-wired thinking that it is a man’s world, that they could still dictate what and how women should be because it’s how things have always been and look it has kept the world standing and it’s been great–forgetting that indeed it has been great only to them, of course, because they are MEN–and basically upholding all that archaic bullshit.)
+(Someone who listens to what women say and not simply stick to their own, automatic, hard-wired thinking that it is a man’s world, that they could still dictate what and how women should be because it’s how things have always been and look it has kept the world standing and it’s been great–forgetting that indeed it has been great only to them, of course, because they are MEN–and basically upholding all that archaic bullshit.)